Idioms Away and Dialect Demagoguery!

 Arizonan English, a Mini-Dialect

-I didn’t have too much trouble with the dialect here in Arizona, which gets winter visitors from all over North America who want to escape cold weather and baseball fans who want to see their teams before the season begins.
-The Phoenix region is home to Cactus League baseball, where Major League Baseball teams from the Midwest to West prepare for the upcoming season.
-So in a reverse, Phoenicians sometimes find themselves puzzling over what East Coasters are saying to them.
+I didn’t have too much trouble with the dialect here in Arizona, which gets winter visitors from all over North America who want to escape cold weather and baseball fans who want to see their teams play in the spring training Cactus League.
+Phoenicians sometimes find themselves puzzling over what East Coasters are saying to them.

 And people here love the “cricks” that appear after a storm.
 Crickets?
 No, creeks.